 - Community Gatherings

-Kerry Street’s resident Wellbeing Coordinator, Julie Telfer is onsite Tuesdays and Thursdays, providing students with additional social and emotional education.
+Kerry Street’s resident Wellbeing Coordinator, Lisa Farrell is onsite Mondays and Fridays, providing students with additional social and emotional education.

 The Kids’ Council is designed to give students a say in the operation of the school, a chance to discuss issues and organise events important to them and an opportunity to improve speaking, listening and negotiation skills.
 Our students hold regular class meetings which in turn provide feedback to the Kids’ Council.